 Recursion is an elegant mathematical mechanism for defining the values of some functions.
 It is tempting to write code that mirrors the mathematics.
 However, the use of recursion in a computer can have a profound effect on the consumption of finite resources, leading to denial of service.

-Cross reference
+Related coding guidelines

-CWE[8]: 674.
+CWE [7]: 674.
 Uncontrolled Recursion